 Speaker: Louis Cabanilla, MSc, Director of Clinical Analytics, Point32Health

-L. Cabanilla will describe how Point32Health (the parent organization for the Tufts Health Plan and Harvard Pilgrim Health Care) has applied a high-need, high-cost segmentation framework and developed a patient dashboard to inform organizational initiatives and interventions.
+L. Cabanilla described how Point32Health (the parent organization for the Tufts Health Plan and Harvard Pilgrim Health Care) has applied a high-need, high-cost segmentation framework and developed a patient dashboard to inform organizational initiatives and interventions.

 IV.
 Humana: Integration of Social Determinants of Health Data